qfpl/reflex-tutorial/blog/posts/reflex/basics/exercises/introduction.md

 ```
 nix-shell> ./ex00.sh
 ```
-and then visit `http://localhost:8080` in your browser.
+from the `exercises` directory and then visit `http://localhost:8080` in your browser (although there is currently a bug in jsaddle-warp effecting Firefox).

 This script is running `ghcid` along with some magic to trigger a reload in the browser tab when the Haskell or CSS files change.